2023 Most Popular Allied Health Professions Associate Degree Schools in Michigan

 The average amount in student loans that allied health majors at Jackson College take out while working on their Associate Degree is $24,353.

-Out of the 29 schools in Michigan that were part of this year’s ranking, Ferris State University landed the # 4 spot on the list.
+A rank of #4 on this year’s list means Ferris State University is a great place for allied health professions students working on their associate degree.
 Ferris is a fairly large public school located in the distant town of Big Rapids.

 Of the 61 students majoring in allied health at Ferris, 8% are male and 92% are female.